144th Fighter Wing saluting healthcare workers across the Valley

-FRESNO, California (KSEE) – Jets with the 144th Fighter Wing took off from the Fresno Yosemite International Airport and made their way around the state saluting health care workers Wednesday morning.
+FRESNO, Calif.
+(KGPE) –Jets with the 144th Fighter Wing took off from the Fresno Yosemite International Airport and made their way around the state saluting health care workers Wednesday morning.

 The four F-15C Eagle Fighter Jets are part of the nationwide salute by the U.S. Air Force for healthcare workers and those on the front lines of the COVID-19 crisis.